andrewtrandev/Terminal-Project/README.md

 if the word is less than 6 letters and if so will shuffle at least one vowel in, if the word is greater than 6 letters it'll shuffle at least 2 vowels in.

 ## R7.User Interaction and Experience
-User will be prompted to enter how many letters they want to play with User will be prompted to enter a word using the randomized letters If user input doesn't exist in randomized letters then return false If letters used match randomized letters, check if word exists in dictionary Award and store points based on length
+User will be prompted to enter how many letters they want to play with, if user tries to enter number out of the range, display "value is out of expected range 2-20 letters" User will be prompted to enter a word using the randomized letters.
+If user's input doesn't exist in randomized letters then display 'Not a valid word' , award 0 points and end game.
+If letters used match randomized letters, check if word exists in dictionary.
+Award and store points based on length.
-Ask if user wants to play again, user enters y to play again or anything else to quit
+Then ask if user wants to play again, user selects 'y' to play again or 'n' to end the game loop.
+If user decides to play again, score should carry over and continue to add whilst in the same instance of game loop.

 ## R9.Implementation Plan
+Replay Game
+Accruing Point System
+Vowel Adder

-## R10.Help Documentation
+## R10.
+Help Documentation

 ## R17.
 Manual Testing
+Test 1.
+Feature being tested

+Test Case Summary

+Test Data

+Expect Result

+Actual Result

+Status

+Comment

+Test 2.
+Feature being tested

+Test Case Summary

+Test Data

+Expect Result

+Actual Result

+Status

+Comment